knpuniversity/php-beginner-series/knpu/episode2/reading-form-data.rst

     <?php require 'layout/header.php'; ?>

 This time, refresh your browser.
-It'll ask if you want to resubmit the form.
-It's actually asking for your permission to re-send the POST request to the server with all of the data from the form.
-And when we agree, success!
+There's our data!

 I took advantage of a cool thing about the ``var_dump`` function: it accepts as unlimited number of arguments.
 Most functions accept 0, 1, 2 or more arguments.